go-macaron/docs/en-US/middlewares/binding.md

  1. Deserializes request data into a struct
  2. Performs validation with [`binding.Validate`](https://gowalker.org/github.com/macaron-contrib/binding#Validate)

 Note that it does not handle errors.
 You may receive a [`binding.Errors`](https://gowalker.org/github.com/macaron-contrib/binding#Errors) into your own handler if you want to handle errors.
-(For automatic error handling, use [`binding.Bind`](https://gowalker.org/github.com/macaron-contrib/binding#Bind).)

 ### MultipartForm and File Uploads